UTS-Visual-Communication/intro-to-web/README.md

 * Get students into groups of about 4
 * Get them to 'pin-up' their illustrations
 * Share what their place is, what category is it?
 Why do they think it is interesting - what will they write about it?
-* Get them to give feedback to each other on how they could refine it

 ### Basic Layout
-* we can put space between blocks of type within a tyle element using line-height, but if we want to create space between different elements i.e. between a h1 and a p, then we need to using padding/margin
+* we can put space between blocks of type within a  element using the line-height property (i.e. within a paragraph), but if we want to create space between different elements i.e. between a h1 and a p, then we need to using padding/margin
-* you can imagine each type element like a block, that spans the width of the web browser
+* you can imagine each type element like a "block", that spans the width of the web browser
 * i.e. if you do h1 {background: yellow;} we can see the 'box', this describes the 'content' area i.e. https://www.w3schools.com/css/css_boxmodel.asp
 * if you set the padding i.e. padding: 20px, this will add 20px padding around the entire element on all sides.
 See what happens
 * if we set the margin this creates space between the edge of the box and the next element
 * margin is generally the best way to create space between elements
+* you can image padding like pillows within a box padding from the edge of the box inside, you can image margins as being like moats, they add space outside from the edge of the box
 * if you do margin: 0px 0px 20px 0px; this allows you to set different margins for the different sides of the element. this will put a 20px margin between the h1 element and the p element beneath it. the sides are top right bottom left
 * for this you will just be taking them through applying padding and margin to the type elements i.e. adding white space

-### Placing an Image
-* Andrew will give an example showing how to place images, take students through this code - still to come -
+### For Next Week:
+* Students are to work on their web page and to come in with a basic web page for next week, it should have a title, an image (their illustration or a placeholder) and their description.
+They should work on the detailing of the page.
+They should bring in a scanned or digital copy of their illustration if they have not placed it in yet.

+## Week 4: Overview of Class for 13th of August

+### Finishing / Refining
+* Help students with finishing up their web pages.
+Students can work on their projects more in the lead up to the portfolio review, but make sure each student has a web page up, and that it is at least a basic presentation of title, an illustration and a description

+### Making our Text and Image II map of Sydney
+* (Monica and Andrew still to fix this up a little)
+* Students are to link to each others pages
+* Have to link to one other student's webpage with some similarity (i.e. by category)
+* Have to link to one student whose place is nearby to theirs
-* If time show them how to save images to the right size for web. this is a resource for how to do this https://www.taralesher.com/blog/exporting-photoshop-images-for-web
+* Take them through how to make a link, and how to link to each other's URLs i.e. a href=
+* Share a URL with the next set of tutorials (so we can link up with them)